 USA Technologies, Inc., a Pennsylvania corporation (the "Company"), was founded in January 1992.
 The Company is in the development stage and intends to become the leading owner and licensor of unattended, credit card activated control systems for the vending, copying, debit card and personal computer industries.
-The Company's devices make available credit card payment technology in connection with the sale of a variety of products and services.
-The Company anticipates generating its revenues primarily from retaining a portion of the revenues generated from all credit card transactions conducted through its devices.
+The Company's devices make available credit card payment technology 12 in connection with the sale of a variety of products and services.
+The Company anticipates generating its revenues from both retaining a portion of the revenues generated from all credit card transactions conducted through its control systems, as well as the direct sale of its control systems and the resale of configured office products.

-The Company has developed an unattended, credit card activated control system for vending machines known as the Credit Card Vending ExpressTM, an unattended, credit card activated control system to be utilized with photocopying machines and computer printers known as the Credit Card Copy ExpressTM, and an unattended, credit card activated control system to be used in connection with debit card purchase/revalue stations known as the Credit Card beit Card Debit ExpressTM.
+The Company has developed an unattended, credit card activated control system for vending machines known as the Credit Card Vending ExpressTM, an unattended, credit card activated control system to be utilized with photocopying machines and computer printers known as the Credit Card Copy ExpressTM, and an unattended, credit card activated control system to be used in connection with debit card purchase/revalue stations known as the Credit Card Debit ExpressTM.
 The devices allow consumers to use credit cards to pay for those products and services.

 The Company has also developed the Credit Card Computer ExpressTM which is an unattended, credit card activated control system to be used in connection with general use of a personal computer, as well as for the use of on-line services, including the Internet, and for the use of a laser printer.
 This product enables locations such as public libraries to offer the use of personal computers to the public on an "as needed" basis utilizing credit cards as a method of payment.
+In addition, the Company introduced to the university library market its Automated Print Payment SystemTM.
+This system enables libraries to charge users via credit/debit cards for the printed output from computer networks, thus providing a new source of revenue to cover their increasing costs of operations.